-SEL created a reliable power management system that enables Jasper Offshore’s floating drillships to operate at full capacity.
+A day of downtime for a floating drillship costs more than $1 million USD per day.
+SEL’s power management system enables Jasper Offshore’s floating drillships to operate at full capacity.

 SEL Engineering Services created a microgrid control solution for one of the nation’s top research universities (UC San Diego), featuring SEL's powerMAX Power Management and Control System.